sfabris/pihpsdr/README.md

 git clone https://github.com/dl1ycf/pihpsdr.git

-**Installation by compiling from the sources (see the Manual, Appendix I for Linux and Appendix J for MacOS) is highly recommended, since the binary-only installation (see the Manual, Appendix H) is not much easier, and binaries may cease to work across OS upgrades.**
+**Installation by compiling from the sources (see the Manual, second-last Appendix for Linux and last Appendix for MacOS) is highly recommended, since the binary-only installation (see the Manual, third-last Appendix) is not much easier, and binaries may cease to work across OS upgrades.**